Rockyrandhawa98/Platformer-Project/README.md

 Changes made to original design:
 - Modified grenade physics to allow them to roll on collision with the floor
-- Changed text color for Ammo and Grenades beneath a certain threshold
+- Changed text color for Ammo and Grenades beneath a certain threshold (increases visibility)
 - Altered side scrolling threshold when moving right across the level
 - Added a jumping cooldown to make it feel more natural
 - Reassigned some keybinds: